Dima-salang/athena-lms/to-do.md

 - bug in the autograding where the calculation of the score is not correct - DONE
 - make the timer and submit sticky - DONE
 - in the editing of the test, include all of the fields - DONE
+- implement logging for the auth service - DONE

 DECEMBER 12, 2025